NOT SO SUPER LEAGUE

-Originally published on Advertising Week 360.
+Originally published by Advertising Week 360

 It’s not often a news story unites so many diverse figures and groups across society.
 But from Boris Johnson, Jeremy Corbyn and Prince William to football pundits, ex-players, current managers and rival football fans across the land, the world spoke up together this week against the newly proposed European Super League.
 And the answer was categorically, no.